 1947 Cheval Blanc 99-100p

 Tasted in December 1988.
 Incredible intensity and concentration of fruit and sweetness.
-Mindboggling structure, depth, midpalate, and complexity.
-It's an aftertaste to remember forever.
+Mind-boggling structure, depth, midpalate, and complexity.
+It's an aftertaste that will be remembered forever.
 Legendary wine from a legendary vintage!

-Tasted in November 2021.
-While tasted, this wine initially had some volatile flavors, but after 1 hour in the glass, they disappeared, and the wine flourished.
-We got some refined and sublime treatment of high quality.
+This wine was tasted in November 2021.
+When tasted, it initially had some volatile flavors, but after one hour in the glass, they disappeared, and the wine flourished.
+We experienced refined and sublime wine treatment of high quality.
 Sheer delight!